Who I am

 Hi, I’m Karen Rais-Higgins, and if there’s one thing I know, it’s dogs.
 My life has revolved around them for as long as I can remember.
 From my days on the Christian Mission Field in Mexico, where I found myself helping people and rescuing pups in need, to running a dog sanctuary in Southwest Arkansas, my journey with dogs has been a lifelong passion.

-Mexico was a very difficult place for an animal lover.
+Mexico was a challenging place for an animal lover.
 I saw things there that were imprinted on my soul, never to be forgotten.
-I finally decided that in order to sleep at night, I had to help some of these animals, even if just one at a time.
+I finally decided that to sleep at night, I had to help some of these animals, even if just one at a time.
 My help started small until I started working with the city municipality, and rather than drop dogs off at the pound, they would drop them off at the Christian Community Center we founded.
 I remember being overwhelmed and fighting with everything I had to save these poor creatures.
-I learned so much by being on the ground and responsible for many of these animals.
+I learned so much by being on the ground and responsible for many animals.
 Though it was often heartbreaking, I would not trade that time for anything as I learned so much, and it prepared me for my future.

 After Mexico, I moved to Phoenix, Arizona, where I became involved in rescue work, primarily as a foster.
 Over the years, I noticed a heartbreaking cycle—dogs would be adopted, struggle with behavioral issues, and then be returned.
 They’d go to another home, only to be returned again for the same reasons.
 It was frustrating and unnecessary, and I knew something had to change.
 That’s when I decided to step into the dog training world, determined to help dogs become balanced, happy, and valuable members of their families.